niknak1379/ObsidianNotes/content/05-Project-Docs/Personal Website Docs/V-2.0/Project Kanban.md

 ## Not Started

+- [ ] CICD: use sts dont ssh into the instance
 - [ ] add option to reprocess all project images through it for initial Lambda
 	1. [ ] Keep the original Image(maybe move s3 presigned URLs?)